Consulting Services and Operating Services

 The same will apply if the Ordering Party intends to acquire the current software version of a specific product that it does not want to conclude a software maintenance contract for from FIS-ASP.

 Support services and other services that are not covered by the explicit service descriptions of the purchase and maintenance contracts have to be separately agreed upon (see also sect.
-12, para.
-5) and shall be paid according to the generally valid FIS-ASP List of Prices and Conditions.
-As to these services, the “General Terms and Conditions of FIS-ASP GmbH for Consulting Services” shall apply.
+12.5) and shall be paid according to the generally valid FIS-ASP List of Prices and Conditions.
+As to these services, the “General Terms and Conditions of FIS-ASP GmbH for Consulting Services and Operating Services” shall apply.

 The export of contractual objects and documents might be – due to their nature or their intended purpose for instance – subject to an approval requirement.
 The Ordering Party undertakes to adhere to all relevant statutory provisions.
 On demand of FIS-ASP, the Ordering Party commits in writing to leaving the software products in the country of installation.